DevExpress/testcafe/docs/articles/documentation/continuous-integration/appveyor.md

 AppVeyor will ask you to specify a repository to create a project for.
 In this tutorial, we will use a GitHub repository, so click **GitHub** and authorize.

 You will see a list of repositories associated with your account.
-Find `ci-integration-demo` and click **ADD**.
+Find `testcafe-ci-demo` and click **ADD**.

 ![Adding a GitHub project](../../images/appveyor/add-project.png)